ttsim-dev/ttsim/docs/geps/gep-07.md

    target trees will depend on the policy environment, we will need to make the documentation dynamic.

-   The second argument, `date_str`, specifies the date at which the policy environment is set up and evaluated.
+   The second argument, `policy_date_str`, specifies the date at which the policy environment is set up and evaluated.

    Say we want to compute the long term care insurance contribution for three people, one of whom has an underage child living in her household.
 Our data looks as follows: